-SEC fines Tennessee 100k; Vols crowdsourcing new goalposts
+SEC fines Tennessee 100K; Vols crowdsourcing new goalposts

-BIRMINGHAM, Ala.
-(AP) The Southeastern Conference has fined Tennessee $100,000 for a wild, field-storming celebration after a win over Alabama.
+BIRMINGHAM, Ala. — The Southeastern Conference fined Tennessee $100,000 for a wild, field-storming celebration after a win over Alabama.

-Meanwhile, the school has turned to fans to help pay for new goalposts.
+Meanwhile, the school turned to fans to help pay for new goalposts.

-The league announced the fine on Sunday for the school's second violation of the access to competition area policy.
+The league announced the fine for the school’s second violation of the access to competition area policy.
 The first came after a basketball game against Florida in 2006.

 The third-ranked Volunteers knocked off No. 6 Alabama 52-49 on a last-play field goal Saturday at Neyland Stadium.
 It ended a 15-game losing streak to the Tide.